coreymoore/nexus-accessibility/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Privacy

+This extension does not collect or transmit any user data.
+All accessibility inspection happens locally in your browser:
+- No analytics or tracking
+- No data collection
+- No remote servers
+- No user information storage
+- All processing happens locally on your device

 ## Shadow DOM Support and Limitations

 - For elements inside Shadow DOM, Access Nexus uses ARIA attributes and native properties to estimate accessible name, role, and description.
 - This may not match the computed accessibility tree shown in Chrome DevTools, and may miss browser-internal accessibility calculations.
 - For elements in the main document, full accessibility info is retrieved using the Chrome Debugger Protocol.
 - Due to Chrome’s architecture, extensions cannot access the full computed accessibility tree for shadow DOM elements.

+## AI Disclosure

+This project was developed with assistance from GitHub Copilot and other AI tools.
+Specifically:

+- Code structure and implementations were partially generated and refined using GitHub Copilot
+- Documentation and instructions were enhanced with AI assistance
+- No training data was collected from users
+- All AI-generated content was reviewed and verified by human developers

+While AI tools were used to accelerate development, all code and functionality is thoroughly tested to ensure reliability and accuracy for accessibility testing purposes.